NBAYoungBoat

-"NBAYoungBoat" (stylized in all caps as "NBAYOUNGBOAT") is a song by American rapper Lil Yachty featuring fellow American rapper YoungBoy Never Broke Again.
+"NBAYoungBoat" (stylized in all caps) is a song by American rapper Lil Yachty featuring fellow American rapper YoungBoy Never Broke Again.
 It was released as the eleventh track of Yachty's second studio album Lil Boat 2.
 The track peaked at sixty-three on the Billboard Hot 100.

 Composition

-Writing for Spectrum Culture, Daniel Bromfield wrote that the track is "delivered in an eighth-note ".
+Writing for Spectrum Culture, Daniel Bromfield wrote that the track is "delivered in an eighth-note".

-Critical reception
+Reception

 The track received mediocre reviews from critics, however, it received positive reviews from fans and listeners.
 Metacritic stated that the song is a top track on Lil Boat 2.
 Steve "Flash" Juon for Rap Reviews noted that the track is exceptional due to YoungBoy's "charisma and better delivery".
 Kayla Lumpkins for The Northerner noted that Yachty "raps really fast and off-beat, which is prevalent [to the track]".